FernandoBasso/devhowto/docs/purescript/functions.md

 !!! danger "Bad function names‽"

     Some of these functions have non-meaningful names on purpose.
 The idea is that we know what a function does by careful scrutiny of the signature and implementation as a way to force ourselves to read and understand each bit.

+    If we say `add1 = ...`, we immediately know this functions adds 1 to its argument.
+If we name it `f` or `g, we have to read the signature and implementation carefully to understand its ideas and what it does.

+    That is a terrible idea for production code, but a very good approach to study, practice, ponder about stuff, and *learn*.

 ## Lambda Expression